 A study of triathletes revealed some defined patterns.
 For example, many professional triathletes try to get the same amount of sleep every night, whether they are resting, training or even competing the day after.
 They also tend to follow a routine with a set bedtime every night rather than an ‘I’ll go to bed when I’m tired’ sleep schedule approach.
-Within this group there was also a significant minority who strongly believed in the benefits of power napping particularly during intensive training or competition weeks.
+Within this group, there was also a significant minority who strongly believed in the benefits of power napping, particularly during intensive training or competition weeks.

-How does sleep improve athletic performance?
+How does sleep affect athletic performance?

 It’s been proven that a better-rested athlete enjoys the following benefits –

 - The capacity to make fewer mistakes.